leviosacz/Operating-Systems-Coursework/Producer-Consumer with Threads/README.md

 ## Running the Program

 I included source code and a JAR file.
-To run the program on Linux, you can use the following command:
+To run the program, you can use the following command:

 `java -jar prodcon.jar [numConsumers]`